The World's Largest Modern & Contemporary Prints & Editions Platform

 £3.4M for Fun Fair at Daisy Nook

-Painted in 1953, Fun Fair at Daisy Nook is another depiction of the annual Easter fair.
-Like Good Friday, Daisy Nook, painted seven years earlier, the yellow tent of ‘Silcock Bros.
-Thriller’ fairground ride features clearly in the background of Fun Fair at Daisy Nook, and people of all ages wander in the foreground.
+Painted in 1953, Fun Fair at Daisy Nook is an alternate depiction of the annual Easter fair, similar to Good Friday, Daisy Nook (1946) painted seven years earlier.
+The yellow tent of the 'Silcock Bros.
+Thriller' fairground ride prominently features in the background, while people of all ages wander in the foreground.
+This painting, also from the Lord Forte Collection, was offered at Christie’s London in November 2011, where it became the second-highest lot of the evening selling for £3.4 million.

 £2.9M for Going To The Match